The Bankrate promise

 Use free resources

 To prevent identity fraud, there are a few resources that all consumers can access free of charge.
-Setting up fraud alerts through any one of the three national credit bureaus (Equifax, Experian and TransUnion), requesting identity protection PIN from the IRS when filing tax returns and implementing a credit freeze with the major credit bureaus in case of suspected identity theft are some of the ways to prevent and spot suspicious activities associated with online accounts.
+Setting up fraud alerts through any one of the three national credit bureaus (Equifax, Experian and TransUnion), requesting an identity protection PIN from the IRS when filing tax returns and implementing a credit freeze with the major credit bureaus in case of suspected identity theft are some of the ways to prevent and spot suspicious activities associated with online accounts.

 Get an identity theft protection service